arkoblog/arkoblog.github.io/README.md

 A few extra features that  have added, and that is worth mentioning include:
 - Support for jquery and d3.
-- Integration of responsive charts based on d3, and a comments engine hosted through discuss.
+- Integration of responsive charts based on d3, and a comments engine hosted through Disqus.
 - I'm currently in the process of adding more d3 based visualizations.

 Work for the future: